Mockup of 5 iPhones showing home, search, folders, and listing screens from Hidden Gems app

 Progression of home and business listing wireframes from low to high-fidelity.

-Visual Language
+Defining the Visual Language

 Building on the idea of an opulent gem, the visual style for Hidden Gems is angular and sleek with a minimal color scheme.
 The mix of bright, almost neon, turquoise with mid-range teals and deep emerald greens communicates luxury without being unapproachable.
 For the icon set, I used Material Design icons as a base and customized them to have thinner strokes and sharper edges.